Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/swerve.md

 - **Max Speed:** The maximum achievable speed of the modules, used to adjust the size of the vectors.
 - **Frame Size:** The distances between the left-right and front-back swerve modules.
 Changes the aspect ratio of the robot diagram.
 - **Orientation:** Adjusts the direction the robot diagram is pointed.
-This option is often useful to align with odometry data or match videos.
+This option is often useful to align with pose data or match videos.

 :::note
 [🦀 🦀 🦀 🦀 🦀 🦀 🦀 🦀 🦀](https://www.youtube.com/watch?v=IbbwtyM8Dxs)